Skip to main content

 In this example, we've created a custom link 'parent of / child of' to make the custom hierarchy epic>feature>story>task>sub-task:

-If you already have existing issue links representing the parent/child relationship, you can select the respective link type to build the hierarchy directly from the app.
+If you already have existing issue links representing the parent/child relationship, simply select the respective link type in Hierarchy for Jira, and your custom hierarchy will instantly appear in your tree view—no need to re-link everything from scratch.

 The best part is you can save different custom views for easy access anytime.
 This allows you to set up views for dependencies management, bug tracking, release management, weekly progress reports, and more!

-You can also export your issues to a CSV while retaining their hierarchy, and track each level's story point or time progress.
+You can also export your issues to a CSV (or share your Hierarchy for Jira views with a shareable URL) while retaining their hierarchy, and track each level's story point or time progress.

-Hierarchy for Jira also works with initiatives or features created in Advanced Roadmaps, so you can use Advanced Roadmaps to add levels above epics and to create your roadmap, then use Hierarchy for Jira to extend your issue hierarchy further by creating levels of hierarchy below epics.
+Once your roadmap is created, you can then use Hierarchy for Jira to extend your issue hierarchy further by creating new hierarchy levels, below epics.

 Written by